 Julian Burnside is Melbourne barrister, human rights and refugee advocate, and author.
 He joined the Bar in 1976 and took silk in 1989.

-He specializes in commercial litigation and has acted in many contentious cases – the MUA Waterfront dispute and the Cash-for-Comment enquiry.
-Julian Burnside has represented some of Australia’s wealthiest people, including Alan Bond and Rose Porteous, what he called “the big end of town”.
-However in the 1990s he began to undertake more and more pro bono legal work on a range of human rights-related issues.
+represented some of Australia’s wealthiest people, including Alan Bond and Rose Porteous, what he called “the big end of town”.
+However, in the 1990s he began to undertake more and more pro bono legal work on a range of human rights-related issues.
 He is an outspoken opponent of the mistreatment of people who come to Australia seeking protection from persecution.